hbesfb/PRONTO/README.md

 Script/PRONTO.py                                    ---  The python script.
 Config/configure_PRONTO.ini                         ---  The configure file.
 Local changes is needed to set up.
 In/Templates/MTB_template.pptx                      ---  The template file used for generating PP report.
 In/InPreD_PRONTO_metadata.txt                       ---  The clinical data file.
-Reports will be generated for the Sample_id with Create_report==Y in this file.
+Reports will be generated for the Sample_id with "Create_report==Y" in this file.
 In/MTF/IPD-XXXX_Material Transit Form InPreD NGS.xlsx	---  The material file contains all patient personal information. (only OUS)

 OUTPUT: